xinge008/Cylinder3D/README.md

+## TODO
+- Fix issue in converted network (see below)
+- Test with Cuda 11.6/11.7 support
+- [Spconv 2.2](https://github.com/traveller59/spconv) (FP32 disabled by default, weight structure now only KRSC layout)

 ## Description
 [Spconv-V2](https://github.com/traveller59/spconv) made major changes to the convolution operation and how weights are read.
 [Spconv-V1](https://github.com/traveller59/spconv/tree/v1.2.1) is not supported anymore.
 Following an unsuccessfull effort to restructure the weights, Cylinder3D was retrained on SemanticKITTI to produced new Spconv-v2 weights (FP32).
+The new spconv version receives continued support and leads to signfificant speedups in training.

 This repository is forked from the [original implementation](https://github.com/xinge008/Cylinder3D), with the following major changes:
 - Network code updated to Spconv-V2.
 Credit here goes to the code by @min2209 in[Issue](https://github.com/xinge008/Cylinder3D/issues/107).